The MLTAWA Committee is a dedicated group of volunteers. The new Committee for 2023 was voted in at the Annual General Meeting on November, 2022.

 Specific Non-Executive Roles:

-These roles may be combined (e.g. Membership Secretary & Web Officer).
+These roles may be combined (e.g. Membership Secretary & Web Officer) or specific duties from various roles shared amongst committee members (e.g. writing post-event reports; coordinating MLTAWA events) .

 - sends out electronic membership renewal communication to members;